 Winter weddings are often assimilated into the festive winter holidays, namely with the traditional color schemes of red and white.
 But new trends for winter color palettes are fairly generous, from the classical festive favorites to variations on copper, metallics, pinks, frosted pastels, greys, blues, and so much more.

-And you don’t need to worry about seasonality if you decide to opt for a dried flower bouquet, which is an excellent wedding flower option that many brides are still unaware of.
-Dried wedding flowers are beautiful, natural, budget-friendly, won’t wilt or die, are not subject to seasonality, and are just as stunning as fresh wedding flowers.
+And you don’t need to worry about seasonality if you decide to opt for a preserved flower bouquet, which is an excellent wedding flower option that many brides are still unaware of.
+Preserved wedding flowers are beautiful, natural, budget-friendly, won’t wilt or die, are not subject to seasonality, and are just as stunning as fresh wedding flowers.

 Here’s a is a roundup of our favorite winter wedding color schemes!